sylvainbx/rust-book-fr/FRENCH/src/ch06-00-enums.md

 <!--
 In this chapter we’ll look at *enumerations*, also referred to as *enums*.
-Enums allow you to define a type by enumerating its possible values.
+Enums allow you to define a type by enumerating its possible *variants*.
 First, we’ll define and use an enum to show how an enum can encode meaning along with data.
 Next, we’ll explore a particularly useful enum, called `Option`, which expresses that a value can be either something or nothing.
 Then we’ll look at